This Hawaiian Pineapple Coconut Crescent Braid recipe can be served as a brunch treat, at tea time or as a dessert.

-This delectable Hawaiian Pineapple Coconut Crescent Braid dessert braid may look fussy but, it’s not.
-Filled with a decadent cream cheese filling laced with sweet shredded coconut and crushed pineapple, it’s a delicacy that was inspired by my recent trip to the White Lily test kitchen.
+This delectable Hawaiian Pineapple Coconut Crescent Braid dessert braid may look fussy, but it’s not.
+The crust is formed using crescent rolls that are filled with a decadent cream cheese filling embellished with both sweet shredded coconut and crushed pineapple.
+It’s a delicacy that was inspired by my recent trip to the White Lily test kitchen.
 Our time spent in the test kitchen was interactive, which thrilled me to bits.
 Along with our partner we got to bake a recipe from the website using White Lily, Martha White and Smucker’s products.
-I was in heaven.
+I was in heaven and worked on a biscuit braid using homemade dough.
+This is an easier version that bakers of all skill levels can make.